 The ideal profile

-The 9th is tailored for active thirtysomethings and fortysomethings, in a couple or a young family, who want to live in the heart of Paris without dedicating 100% of their budget to real estate.
-The typical profile: two incomes, a budget of 500,000 to 900,000 euros, searching for a large 2-bedroom or 3-bedroom in Haussmannian, demanding on daily quality of life (restaurants, shops, transit).
+The 9th is tailored for active thirtysomethings and fortysomethings, in a couple or a young family, who want to live in the heart of Paris without committing their entire budget to property.
+The typical profile: two incomes, a budget of 500,000 to 900,000 euros, searching for a large 2-room or 3-room in Haussmannian, demanding on daily quality of life (restaurants, shops, transit).

 It is also an excellent arrondissement for the ambitious first-time buyer.
 The first-time buyer’s guide to Paris we published mentions the 9th as one of the best value-for-money options for a first purchase, and that is an opinion I maintain.